Note: This product is currently undergoing a revision and will be available again soon!

 Now if we stopped there, you'd probably think "wow that is pretty nice" but we didn't stop there!
 The EZ-Link has another impressive feature: the DTR/RTS/DSR flow control pins are automatically synced to the computer serial port.
 What this means is that if the computer sets the hardware flow control DTR or RTS pins high or low the pins on the bluetooth module will follow.
 If the DSR input pin is brought high or low on the EZ-Link, the computer can detect that as well.
 Every other Bluetooth SPP device we've ever seen, if they even have the RTS/DTR pins brought out, do not sync back to the computer, instead the flow control is for the module serial buffer itself.

-Together, this creates something pretty amazing: a Bluetooth shield that can change baud rates on the fly and toggle the DTR pin as desired.
+Together, this creates something pretty amazing: a Bluetooth module that can change baud rates on the fly and toggle the DTR pin as desired.
 What we've got here now is a way to program an Arduino (or compatible) from 10 meters away, completely wirelessly, with no extra software, custom hardware, odd firmware hacks or modified firmware.
+In fact, you can use the Bluefruit as a sort of 'wire free' FTDI-like cable with any device that has an FTDI re-programming port.
 It works great, and you can use the serial console as well.
-It's the only Bluetooth shield that has completely transparent Arduino re-programming & communication capability
+This package includes the necessary 1uF capacitor between the DTR and reset pin.

 Works great with Mac and Windows computers.
 Linux is not supported at this time.

-To round out the design we also added two RX/TX indicator LEDs so you can tell when data is sent & received as well as a connection status breakout pin.
-When the paired computer opens up a UART connection, the status pin goes high, letting the Arduino know that it can now expect data to be sent and it's also OK to send data to the computer.
-You can use the shield in either Direct mode (the Bluetooth module replaces the USB/Serial chip) or in Soft Serial mode (you still want to program over USB but will use SoftwareSerial to communicate with a computer or other device).
+To round out the design we also added two RX/TX indicator LEDs so you can tell when data is sent & received as well as a connection status pin.
+When the paired computer opens up a UART connection, the status pin goes high, letting the microcontroller know that it can now expect data to be sent and its also OK to send data to the computer.

 For all the details and tutorials, check out the EZ-Link page at the Adafruit Learning System

-Bluefruit EZ-Link Shield - Bluetooth Arduino Serial & Programmer (8:06)
+Bluefruit EZ-Link - Bluetooth Serial Link & Arduino Programmer (0:06)

 See our Distributors page for a complete list of distributors.